-A person who wishes to make a report under this policy may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the person is comfortable speaking.
+A person who wishes to make a report under this Title IX Sexual Harassment grievance procedure may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, a Complaint Manager, or any employee with whom the person is comfortable speaking.
+A person who wishes to make a report may choose to report to a person of the same gender.

-School employees who receive information about conduct that reasonably may constitute Sex Discrimination under this policy shall promptly forward the report or information to the Title IX Coordinator.
-An employee who fails to promptly make or forward a report or information may be disciplined, up to and including discharge.
+Joint Agreement employees shall respond to incidents of sexual harassment by promptly making or forwarding the report to the Title IX Coordinator.
+An employee who fails to promptly make or forward a report may be disciplined, up to and including discharge.

-The Superintendent shall insert into this policy and keep current the name, office address, email address, and telephone number of the Title IX Coordinator.
+The Special Education Director shall insert into this policy and keep current the name, office address, email address, and telephone number of the Title IX Coordinator.